 The North Hartford Partnership is helping residents of North Hartford, CT turn their neighborhood around.
 Coordinated by Community Solutions and supported by a broad base of partners, the Partnership works to improve the health and economic security of local residents and the physical conditions of the neighborhood simultaneously.

-North Hartford is among the poorest neighborhoods in one of America’s poorest cities, despite Connecticut’s place among the nation’s wealthiest states.
+North Hartford is among the most disinvested neighborhoods in Connecticut, despite Connecticut's place among the nation’s wealthiest states.
 It is also among the least healthy- in 2012, Connecticut's Health Equity index ranked the area number one for most potential years of life lost in the state.
 The neighborhood's largest employer, M. Swift & Sons gold leaf factory, closed its doors in 2004, deflating the local industrial jobs base and hastening the neighborhood's rapid economic decline.